odxxt/ResQTank/README.md

 - Amer Ammar

 ## Acknowledgments
+- A heartfelt thank you to our supervisor, Dr. Mounib Khanafer, for his guidance and support throughout this graduation capstone project.
-- Thanks to all the contributors who have invested their time into making ResQTank a reality.
+- Thanks to all the contributors who have invested their time into making ResQTank a reality, especialy our peers and colleagues who offered valuable feedback and assistance during the development process.
-- Special thanks to NVIDIA and Intel for their powerful hardware and software solutions.
+- Thank you to the makers and developers of open-source libraries and tools, without which this project would not have been possible.